malikmajette/Pnyx/README.md

 # Pnyx
 Matlab and Unity are the main programs I use to simulate crowds in the Pnyx
 # The steps I took are outlined here:
-1. Interpolation
+1. Interpolation;
-** Using "scaled_floor_60.csv" I had a reference to 350 X,Y,Z positions for the Pnyx
+ Using "scaled_floor_60.csv" I had a reference to 350 X,Y,Z positions for the Pnyx
 * "Pnyx_crowd_interpolation_refined.m" handles the reference points from the csv and interpolates the data using a Matlab function called scatteredInterpolant
 * The rest of the file plots some test points and creates an obj file, but it is not used
 2. Spatial Partition